EpicEditEmporium652/Portfolio/README.md

 **[▶ Watch the video](https://youtu.be/ZObuodU8pMo?si=Bjxd609wfaKOoHQU)**

 #### What's in it:
-- 🔩 Inline-4 crankshaft with correct 1-3-4-2 firing order
+- 🔩 Crankshaft and piston motion built entirely with Roblox physics constraints — not animated or tweened
-- 🔊 Combustion sound system synced to firing sequence
+- 🔊 Combustion audio triggered per cylinder in 1-3-4-2 firing order, timed by script
-- ⚙️ Gear transmission with automatic ratio calculation from part size
+- ⚙️ Gear ratios calculated mathematically from part size — tooth mesh collision is unreliable at speed so the math drives it instead
 - 🔄 Bevel gear direction change from engine to axle
 - 🚗 Fully working wheel drivetrain

 ---